How to brew pu erh tea the right way

 Pitchers can be useful in a gongfu tea session.
 Traditionally, the tea in the brewing vessel is first poured in a pitcher.
 Then, the tea is divided over small drinking cups.
 If you pour directly from the brewing vessel, every cup of served tea would taste different.
 After all, the tea in the first cup has stayed less long in the tea vessel compared to the last cup.
 With the short infusions in a gongfu ceremony, this particularly matters.
 No wonder why these pitchers are called ‘fairness’ pitchers.

 We hope that pu erh tea brewing process becomes more intuitive to you with this guide.
-The best way to learn about pu erh is by simply preparing and drinking a lot of it.
-With the guidance of this article, making pu erh will soon become second nature to you.
-If you’ve any remaining questions, feel free to contact us at email@example.com.
+The best way to learn about pu erh is to simply start and learn along the way.
+With the guidance of this article, we hope that making a cup of pu erh will soon become second nature to you.
+If you’ve any remaining questions, feel free to contact us at [email protected]

 If you’ve brewed a cup of pu erh based on this page, let us know by tagging us on social media!
 You can find our social channels through the icons below on our website.